ibm-cloud-docs/watsonxdata/opntlmtry_prometheus_dashboard.md

 Follow the steps to create default dashboards in Grafana UI for **OpenTelemetry** data:

 1. **Importing the default JSON template**
-   You can import a predefined JSON dashboard template downloaded from [Milvus](https://www.ibm.com/docs/en/SSDZ38_2.2.x/lh-over/topics/MilvusDashboards.zip){: external} and [Presto](https://www.ibm.com/docs/en/SSDZ38_2.2.x/lh-over/topics/PrestoDashboards.zip){: external} using the following method:
+   You can import a predefined JSON dashboard template downloaded from [Presto (Java)](https://www.ibm.com/docs/en/SSDZ38_2.2.x/lh-over/topics/PrestoDashboards.zip){: external} using the following method:

    - After downloading the JSON dashboard template:
      1. In the Grafana UI, navigate to **Home → Dashboards → New → Import Dashboard**.